Creating a Penetration Testing Plan: What You Need to Know Before Starting

 Choose the pen test approach to use.

 As the one performing the penetration test, you will work with the organization to establish which testing option to proceed with.
 Three main types of pen tests exist: black-box, gray-box, and white-box tests.
 In a black-box pen test, you go into the test completely blind, with no knowledge of the system, making it similar to how a cyberattack would occur from an outside threat.
 Gray-box tests come with some, but not all, information about the system to simulate an attack coming from someone who already has some level of access or understanding of the system.
-White-box tests allow you all information about the system, helping to ensure a highly in-depth penetration test that covers all potential vulnerabilities.
+White-box tests allow you to have all the information about the system, helping to ensure a highly in-depth penetration test that covers all potential vulnerabilities.

 Selecting test types